SRIJITA-A125023/ADSA-LAB/LAB/LAB 05/matching - README.md

 - Shows the full matching state after each iteration.
 - Displays the final set of matched pairs.

+## Time Complexity

+Let:

+e = number of edges

+nLeft, nRight = number of nodes on each side

+The algorithm checks each edge once and each check is constant time:

+Time Complexity: O(e)

+## Space Complexity

+The program stores:

+Edge list: O(e)

+Match arrays for left and right partitions: O(nLeft + nRight)

+Total:

+Space Complexity: O(e + nLeft + nRight)

 ## How to Compile

 Use any C compiler.
 For example, with GCC: